-Art Events in April/May
+Art Events in May/June

-From Saturday 5 to Monday 28 May from 10.00am to 5.00pm (except Monday 14 and Monday 21) at the Malthouse Gallery at the East Lambrook Manor Gardens there is an exhibition called ‘Landscape – Light and Colour’ featuring paintings of Kate Cochrane and Jason Nosworthy.
+From now to Monday 28 May from 10.00am to 5.00pm (except Monday 14 and Monday 21) at the Malthouse Gallery at the East Lambrook Manor Gardens there is an exhibition called ‘Landscape – Light and Colour’ featuring paintings of Kate Cochrane and Jason Nosworthy.
 Both have a love of colour and depict landscapes from Somerset to Tasmania and are mirrored by Margery Fish’s quintessential English cottage garden with its colourful layering of plants.
 Kate’s paintings are strong, well composed and vibrant with a vision fresh and unburdened by expectations, paying homage to places of immeasurable beauty through colour and abstraction.
 Tasmania offers deep apricots of coral fern, emeralds and topaz, snow gums and eucalypts plus hazy blue-greys of the Cradle Mountain range – all a delight to the eye.
 Kate pushes the boundaries of tangible form giving just enough to lure us into her magical world.
 This is what good art should do: awaken us to seeing the world anew.
 Jason Nosworthy, an emerging Somerset artist, harnesses his raw energy layering stunning hues of wild colour into organic and visceral canvases.
 With his training as a Landscape Designer he bridges the gap to unravelling the world around him in paint.
 His bold use of colour and often semi abstract interpretations, results in intriguing and engaging art.
 The use of layers and colour throughout in his work heightens the senses and concludes in energetic works of art.
 Free admission.

 From Saturday 26 May to Sunday 10 June at Bishops Caundle Village Hall from 10.00am to 4.00pm the Blackmore Vale Branch of the Embroiderers Guild host their Dorset Arts exhibition.
 A colourful and vibrant exhibition with a variety of panels, demonstrations, hangings and 3D items with many for sale.
 Pieces demonstrate traditional and contemporary techniques.
 Refreshments available.
 Free entry.